yashpatel5400/CurveTorch/CONTRIBUTING.md

 #### Type Hints

-BoTorch is fully typed using python 3.7+
+CurveTorch is fully typed using python 3.7+
 [type hints](https://www.python.org/dev/peps/pep-0484/).
 We expect any contributions to also use proper type annotations.
 While we currently do not enforce full consistency of these in our continuous integration